 You shouldn’t be in a haste to sit down when you step into Ravintola Sävel.
 Instead, take the stairs up to the cute “third” floor balcony, where mustard colored retro wallpaper and delightful old adverts cover the walls.
 The “Restaurant Tune” also plays Finnish oldies and goldies that match perfectly with the decor.
-And on the walls downstairs you can see posters of Finnish singers.
+On the walls downstairs there are posters of Finnish singers.

 On weekdays during the lunch hours from 10:30 to 14:30, you may find such Finnish everyday classics as siskonmakkarakeitto (“Sister’s sausage soup”) or oven baked salmon.
 A treat traditionally served every Thursday in many other lunch places as well is Finnish green pea soup with oven made pancake as dessert.

 When it comes to the à la carte menu though, Sävel has got nothing to do with Finnish traditions; in the evenings there are burgers, salads and grilled sandwiches served for the hungry.